wmfs/dependency-search/README.md

 # Dependency Search &middot; [![npm](https://img.shields.io/npm/v/npm.svg?style=flat-square)](https://www.npmjs.com/package/npm) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/your/your-project/blob/master/LICENSE) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-blue.svg)](https://standardjs.com)

-A tool that identifies node.js projects that make use of (directly or indirectly) one or more user specifiable packages.
+A CLI node.js tool that identifies node.js projects that (directly or indirectly) make use of one or more user specifiable packages.

-It searches a directory (and any descendant directories) for package.json files, and then examines the dependencies/devDependencies sections for target packages.
+It searches a directory (and any descendant directories) for package.json files, and then examines the dependencies/devDependencies sections in each of those files for any of the target packages.

-The target packages are specified in a text file containing one or more lines, each consisting of a package name (as in the name in a package.json's dependencies/devDependencies block), followed by an '@', followed by the version you're looking for (so for example 'chai@6.2.1').
-Be aware that a minimum of one well-formed entry is required.
+Those target packages are specified in a text file containing one or more lines, each consisting of a package name (as in the name in a package.json's dependencies/devDependencies block), followed by an '@', followed by the version you're looking for (so for example 'chai@6.2.1').

 Do note that all files are assumed to use UTF-8 encoding.